NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/B/Barding of the Zephyr.md

 This light barding is covered in stylized wind motifs.
 When you suit up your animal companion, the barding adjusts to fit your animal companion regardless of its shape.

-When your companion falls, wind picks it up from below; it gains the effects of [[Spells/Gentle Landing|Gentle Landing]].
+When your companion falls, wind picks it up from below; it gains the effects of [[Gentle Landing|Gentle Landing]].

 **Activate—Take Flight** `pf2:2` (manipulate)